facebookresearch/vissl/docs/source/ssl_approaches/barlow_twins.rst

 How to train Barlow Twins model
 -------------------------------

-VISSL provides yaml configuration file containing the exact hyperparam settings to reproduce the model.
+VISSL provides a yaml configuration file containing the exact hyperparameter settings to reproduce the model.
 VISSL implements all the components including loss, data augmentations, collators etc required for this approach.